-- 1) deal primarily with literature (English literature or literature originally written in another language but read in English translation).
-Courses that focus on music, painting, or architecture, for example, would not be acceptable for satisfaction of the English requirement at many medical schools.
+- deal primarily with literature (English literature or literature originally written in another language but read in English translation).
+Courses that focus on music, painting, or architecture, for example, would not be acceptable for satisfaction of the English requirement at most medical schools.
 A course whose primary assignments are multimedia or group projects will not meet this requirement for most medical schools; - 2) be writing intensive.
-As for the number of papers, many Gen Ed courses assign enough papers to be considered writing intensive by medical schools; - 3) be taught by a faculty member in the English or Comparative Literature departments, or a foreign Literatures and Languages department (such as East Asian Languages and Civilizations, Germanic Languages and Literatures, Near Eastern Languages and Civilizations, the Classics, etc.).
+As for the number of papers, many Gen Ed courses assign enough papers to be considered writing intensive by medical schools.
+Papers should, at a minimum, be 4-5 pages long, and more than one paper should be assigned over the course of the semester.
+Acceptable combinations of writing assignments would be two to three papers of 4-5 to 8-12 pages in length.
+Most medical schools would not consider courses that assign only a series of shorter (e.g. 1-2 page) assignments to be writing intensive; - 3) preferably be taught by a faculty member in the English or Comparative Literature departments, or a foreign Literatures and Languages department (such as East Asian Languages and Civilizations, Germanic Languages and Literatures, Near Eastern Languages and Civilizations, the Classics, etc.).